 5. Start a wardrobe diary.

 Now, as you have your rack nicely organised, you can make a note of what you wear for your various daytime activities.
-Give each garment a number or a short funny name – and make a note on how you felt wearing it.
+Give each garment a number or a short funny name – and note how you felt wearing it.

 How many garments have you worn this week?
 How about a guess of how many garments you actually have in your entire wardrobe?
 Just a guess . . .

 So, what do you say?
 Rather than hit the shops, why not self-indulge in your existing wardrobe?
-Drop me a line about how you interact with your clothes as I’d love to know if these five steps resonate with you.
-I’ll share with you what numbers can do for us to make us feel great with our wardrobes.
+Drop me a line about how you interact with your clothes, as I’d love to know if these five steps resonate with you.
+I’ll share with you what numbers can do to make us feel great with our wardrobes.